Paroxysmal dyskinesia: PNKD

 Research on the pathology for PNKD suggests that mutations to specific nucleotide sequences in chromosome 2, MR-1 (myofibrililogenesis regulator - 1) may be linked to PNKD.
 Studies on MR-1 reveal that it serves as a detoxifying agent.
 PNKD is sometimes induced by the consumption of alcohol or coffee.
 Individuals with a mutation in the MR-1 gene sequence may have problems detoxifying the body when alcohol or caffeine is ingested, perhaps resulting in the onset of PNKD.

 Other studies have revealed a possible mutation on the calcium sensitive potassium (BK) channel.
 A mutation affecting the influx and efflux of potassium and calcium can cause large scale changes in a neuron.
 This specific mutation leads to increased excitability of the neuron, often inducing rapid depolarization eliciting numerous action potentials.

 The pathogenesis of PKND is partially defined by the identification of mutations in the myofibrillogenesis regulator 1 (MR-1), whose gene product is an enzyme involved in the detoxification of methylglyoxal (a compound present in coffee, cola, and alcoholic beverages).

 PED

 Long periods of continuous physical exercise is often considered the causal factor involved in a PED diagnosis.
-It is important to note that PED a is sometimes co-diagnosed with epilepsy and young-onset Parkinson's disease.
+PED a is sometimes co-diagnosed with epilepsy and young-onset Parkinson's disease.
 Correlations between the causes of young-onset Parkinson's disease and PED may be due to a similar problem, specifically a mutation of a potassium channel gene on chromosome 1.

 The pathogenesis of PED has also been linked to mutations in the GLUT1 glucose transporter which can result in transient energy deficits in the basal ganglia.
 See GLUT1 deficiency syndrome.